 The Asili Museum Research & Development Inst. is a culturally friendly environment that provokes critical thinking and dialogue.
 Our facility is designed to be inspiring, motivating, and empowering.
 It is a synergy space that nurtures and heals through psychology and spirituality.
 The Asili Museum Research & Development Inst. is dedicated to reminding Indigenous people of their great past, and also to preparing them to make an even greater future for self and community.
 Because our institution reflects autonomous Indigenous perspectives, it is a familiar and SAFE environment that encourages (Self-Awareness and Freedom of Expression.)

-Our purpose is to research the dynamics of culture and how it relates to human development, and also to promote awareness and the display of Indigenous heritage and genealogy from an autonomous perspective.
+Our purpose is to research the dynamics of culture and how it relates to human development among Indigenous Peoples, and also to promote cultural awareness and diversity through the display of Indigenous heritage and genealogy.

 Our mission is to provide the public with affordable exhibit displays and institutions that showcase global Indigenous culture and genealogical restoration.